 Selling a house that is occupied by a hoarder or a hoarder’s personal items is a big undertaking.
+If no one is living in the home and it is just used as storage, then it’s a bit easier.
+However, if someone is living in a home that is filled with personal items, it can be a challenge to sell that home.
+We’ve bought hundreds of homes over the years and many of them were owned or occupied by hoarders.
 The first thing to understand is that hoarders are people too and they care for their personal items just like everyone else does.
 If we are being honest, aren’t we all a little bit of a hoarder?

 Do you have clothes in your closet you never use?